SoftarchProject/micro-ecommerce/README.md

 All of the microservices are deployed on AWS platform using the following services:

 - **Amazon EC2**: Provides virtual servers for deploying the microservices.
+- **Amazon S3**: Provides storage for static assets such as images and videos.

 ## Technology Stack